 How long do the permits last for?

 The permits are valid for a minimum of 12 months.
-Every resident is entitled to a yearly allocation, which are valid as stated on the permit.
+Every resident is entitled to a yearly allocation, which are valid as stated on each scratchcard.
 Permits cannot be used after the expiry date printed on them and cannot be refunded.

 What do I do if I move address?

 If you have moved address you should let the council know immediately.
 You'll need to provide us with proof of your new address.
-If you have valid permits we may be able to swap them for permits valid for your new parking zone.
+If you still have valid permits for your old address, we may be able to swap them for permits valid within your new parking zone.

-We do not issue refunds for visitor permit unless you are moving outside of the Controlled Parking Zone and the permits are still valid.
-This means only if you are moving to an area that does not have permit bays.
+We only issue refunds for visitor permits if you are moving outside of the Controlled Parking Zone and your permits are still valid.
+To qualify, you must be moving to an area that does not have permit bays.

 I have expired permits, what do I do?